 The SLs really resemble the Look cleat and pedal design in style and feel.
 Like the Looks, they are a 3-bolt system with a triangular profile.
 Like the Looks, they have a broad and wide platform so the foot has plenty of surface area on the pedal to transfer power.
 And like the Looks, they have impressive float from side to side to provide comfort to any cycling stroke.
 We ride the SLs on some of our road bikes, and love them.
 They are compatible with many of our favorite shoes, shoes which are stiff and high-performance, and we feel give us max speed.

 A common question is “are the Look and SPD-SL systems interchangeable?”
 The answer is not entirely.
 A three-bolt shoe that first a Look cleat will also fit an SL cleat.
 But the sizes are just a few millimeters off when it comes to the cleat-pedal fit, so a SL cleat needs to fit to an SL pedal.
-A Look cleat need to fit to a Look pedal.
+A Look cleat is needed in order to properly fit to a Look pedal.
+You can probably use one cleat in the other’s pedal in a pinch, but it would never be your long-term solution.

 Best For: Advance road cyclists who want great power transfer and compatibility with excellent shoes